Open this photo in gallery:

 The Prime Minister’s Office said the committee will serve as a “forum for expertise and strategy on all aspects of the Canada-U.S. economic relationship” and its first meeting will be April 27.

 “Canada’s new government is forging a new economic and security relationship with the United States,” the office said in a statement.
-“As Canada approaches the Joint Review of the Canada-United States-Mexico Agreement (CUSMA), our aim is to preserve that unique Canadian advantage and to build on it.”

-It replaces the Council on Canada-U.S. Relations, established in mid-January, 2025, by then-prime minister Justin Trudeau.
+The committee replaces the Council on Canada-U.S. Relations, established in mid-January, 2025, by then-prime minister Justin Trudeau.

-Mr. Trudeau struck the previous advisory group in advance of Donald Trump’s return to the White House and after the president-elect had warned of big tariffs on Canada and Mexico, and his team had cast doubt on the future of the USMCA.
+Mr. Trudeau struck the previous advisory group in advance of Mr. Trump’s return to the White House and after the president-elect had warned of big tariffs on Canada and Mexico, and his team had cast doubt on the future of the USMCA.

 On Sunday, Mr. Carney told Canadians in a video address that Canada’s close ties to the U.S. have become “weaknesses” that must be corrected.
 While he never mentioned Mr. Trump by name, the Prime Minister said the U.S. “has changed and we must respond.”